myEvolv-Development-Community/myEvolvCode/JavaScript Functions/Show and Hide Test Items.md

       getTestQuestionByCode(test_header_code, question_code). // find a question with an output_code value that matches our question_code
       getField() // Get the associated HTML element and give it to JQuery ).
-    parent().parent(). // Get the parent for the result, which is the question container (contains both the prompt and the response(s) hide()
+    closest("div.QuestionContainer"). // Get the question container (contains both the prompt and the response(s).
+Look up the family tree for this element and take the first div.QuestionContainer element. hide()
   } catch {}
 }